Rasagnya07/POCKET-PAL/README.md

 ## Creators:

-Rasagnya.M\n
+Rasagnya.M,
-Parinita.T\n
+ Parinita.T,
-Hasini.K\n
+ Hasini.K
--Engineering Students
+--Engineering Students

 This project is developed for educational purposes and can be extended with GUI, database integration, or web support in future versions.